 Websites with well-made contact forms and email lists have a better chance to attract professional clients with a larger budget than your social media like Instagram.
-Nevertheless, Instagram can, in great matter help with that and help channel clients to your website where they can learn more about your business offers.
+Nevertheless, Instagram can help with that and help channel clients to your website where they can learn more about your business offers.

 Never Stop Learning

 Even though the equipment is important when it comes to photography, especially if you shoot action photography when traveling, it’s not crucial to the quality of your photos.
 With that in mind, you should start with learning photography if you haven’t engaged yourself completely in it.